Smartech-Repo/ServerHandler/README.md

 }
 ```

+**Last step**
-- Last step: Use URLBuilder to send server request and receive response
+- Use URLBuilder to send server request and receive response
-There are two ways to send server requests
+- There are two ways to send server requests

-1- Using `async await`.
+- 1- Using `async await`.

 ```swift
 Task {